ahmadtc1/securityCam/README.md

 # securityCam
-🎥 A real-time camera streaming application with motion detection alerts
+🎥 A real-time camera streaming application with motion detection alerts and face-detection

 ## What is it?
 securityCam is a real-time security camera application built on a **flask** server to stream video to the internet.
 Motion detection was implemented using **OpenCV** to issue alerts when motion is detected.